DanielRosillo/DanielRosillo.github.io/_posts/2016-07-01-termsOutputs.markdown

 We may update our Terms and Conditions from time to time.
 Thus, you are advised to review this page periodically for any changes.
 We will notify you of any changes by posting the new Terms and Conditions on this page.

-These terms and conditions are effective as of 2020-09-28
+These terms and conditions are effective as of 2021-05-13

 **Contact Us**

-If you have any questions or suggestions about our Terms and Conditions, do not hesitate to contact us at Manager@rosillolabs.com.
+If you have any questions or suggestions about our Terms and Conditions, do not hesitate to contact us at Manager@rosillolabs.com or Support@rosillolabs.com